 Multiply through by 2 to get the final answer (which should not have any fractions in it).

-Here's another example where you reduce the amount of something in order to balance it:
+Example #4b: Here's another example where you reduce the amount of something in order to balance the equation:

 Na2O2 + H2O ---> NaOH + O2